Are You Smarter Than a Fifth Grader? Quiz!

 Read More

 #7.
-What ocean is on the west coast of the United States?
+What is the boiling point of water?

 You May Also Like